yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Unfortunately, you have to sign up with a credit card to search for your information at [https://www.searchbug.com](https://www.searchbug.com/), though your first search is free.
 You can contact SearchBug using the contact form or chat link on this page [https://www.searchbug.com/contact-us.aspx](https://www.searchbug.com/contact-us.aspx) or via phone or text at (760) 652-4050 or via fax at (760) 454-7341 to to ask them to block the display of your personal information.

 ### SearchPeopleFree
-FInd your information here: [https://www.searchpeoplefree.com/](https://www.searchpeoplefree.com/), making sure to search by name, phone number, address and email address: Opt out here: [https://www.searchpeoplefree.com/opt-out](https://www.searchpeoplefree.com/opt-out).
+Find your information here: [https://www.searchpeoplefree.com/](https://www.searchpeoplefree.com/), making sure to search by name, phone number, address and email address: Opt out here: [https://www.searchpeoplefree.com/opt-out](https://www.searchpeoplefree.com/opt-out).

 ### SearchQuarry
 Find your information here: [https://www.searchquarry.com/](https://www.searchquarry.com/).
 If it’s listed, opt out here: [https://www.searchquarry.com/opt-out/](https://www.searchquarry.com/opt-out/) You will need to click the verification link in your inbox to finalize the opt out.